buymeagoat/Selenite/docs/INITIATION_PROMPT.md

 - [ ] No console errors or warnings
 - [ ] Commit message follows format: [Component] Description

- Next task: Add search bar and filters to Dashboard Files being worked on: Ready to begin Increment 14 IMMEDIATE REQUEST:
+ Next task: Create tag management UI with creation and assignment Files being worked on: SearchBar, JobFilters, Dashboard complete IMMEDIATE REQUEST:
 [State what you need help with - implementing a specific increment, debugging a test, refactoring code, etc.]